tolisgoal/AutoPageSetup/README.md

 Then simply copy the first range into the print interface (1-8, 17-24, 33-40, 49-56), let it print, making sure to have the pages in the correct order and fed to the printer then print again using the second range

+### NOTE: If your printing interface has the 'Reverse Order' option you can reverse the order of printing
+### on the front pages, so that you don't have to reorder them first to last for the back print